isabellozano/Updated-Portfolio/README.md

 I would like to give all the credit to first and foremost, StartBootstrap.com, and Google.
 I had to test out a lot on google using the free tools (inspect) they provide, in order to modify my code.

-I could not get my img to round out, couldn't figure out why by the end of it all so yeah, I'm going to need to work on that still!
+I could not get my img to round out, couldn't figure out why by the end of it all so I'm going to need to work on that still!

+Other than that, everything works and I hope you enjoy!